bgu-frontend/hw1_2025/README.md

 npm install json-server@0.17.4
 ```
 4. Create and seed the database
-Recommendation: Create a script that creates a JSON file with the number of posts given by an input N in the same format as 'notes.json.'
-Use it to initialize a JSON file in, e.g., "./data/notes.json."
+Recommendation for database creation: Write a script that generates a JSON file with N (=input) posts in the same format as 'notes.json', and use it to initialize a JSON file in, e.g., "./data/notes.json."
 5. Avoid installing your project's packages globally.

 Explanation: We use npm to install packages locally in our project, package.json file tracks those.
-When you install packages via npm globally, you risk that a package would be installed on your machine but not on others, since it's not tracked by package.json.
+When you install packages via npm globally, a package might be installed on your machine but your package.json won't have it, so other machines won't install it and fail to run your code.

 ## Code
-1. Aim for short components, with organized component directory hierarchy.
+Aim for short components, with organized component directory hierarchy.
 See vite's initial project structure as an example.

 ### Run the server with an input JSON file: